5p1n0/shortest-path-algo/README.md

 Shortest path algorithm implemented with labels and predecessors.

-The output tables have rows updated with new values for all the algorithm iteration.
+Output tables have rows with processed values from the last algorithm iteration on the same graph table row.

 ```
 # Input graph